astronomer/docs/astro/manage-connections-variables.md

 #### Benefits

 - The UI has features for correctly formatting and testing your connections.
-- You can export your variables from the Airflow UI, as well as import them to the Airflow UI from a json file.
+- You can export your variables from the Airflow UI, as well as import them to the Airflow UI from a JSON file.
 - Connections and variables are encrypted and stored in the Airflow metadata database.

 #### Limitations